Father Cigarette (1955 film)

-Father Cigarette (Spanish: El padre Pitillo) is a 1955 Spanish-Portuguese comedy film directed by Juan de Orduña and starring Valeriano León, Virgilio Teixeira and Margarita Andrey.
+Father Cigarette (Spanish: El padre Pitillo) is a 1955 Spanish-Portuguese comedy film directed by Juan de Orduña and starring Valeriano León, Virgílio Teixeira and Margarita Andrey.
 It was based on a play by Carlos Arniches, which had previously been turned into a 1946 Chilean film of the same title.

 The film's sets were designed by Sigfrido Burmann.
 It was released by the large CIFESA studio.

 Plot

-Don Froilán, the grouchy priest of a small village, and his sister Camila help Rosita who has become pregnant and banned to return home by her step-father, while the responsible, the son of the richest family, is to be sent away to the city.
+Don Froilán, the grouchy priest of a small village, and his sister Camila help Rosita who has become pregnant and banned from return home by her step-father, while the responsible, the son of the richest family, is to be sent away to the city.